 - Some contributors, such as Jon Brown feel as though canonical plugins may potentially make development more complicated.

-- Since canonical plugins require more maintenance, those who perform this maintenance have reservations about how time-consuming it will be.
+- Since canonical plugins require more maintenance, those who perform this WordPress hosting and maintenance have reservations about how time-consuming it will be.

 - Some are concerned that consumers will find it difficult to report useful feedback, leaving developers in the dark on what's working and what's not.